miachom/Snakemake-tRCC/README.md

 Snakemake is a workflow management system tool.
 It is python based.
 This repository has syntax and explanations of Snakemake file code snippets and structure.
 It also contains many of the best practice applications required for production pipelines.

+Snakemake workflows are executed in 3 phases:
+1. In the initialization phase, the files defining the workflow are parsed and all rules are instantiated.
+2. In the DAG phase, the directed acyclic dependency graph of all jobs is built by filling wildcards and matching input files to output files.
+3. In the scheduling phase, the DAG of jobs is executed, with jobs started according to available resources.

 ## Breakdown of the README.md file
 1. [Base structure of the Snakemake file](#Basics-of-Snakemake-Files)
 2. [Customizing You Snakemake File](#Customize-Snakemake-File)